SHARE

 • Manage communication with the team: This includes details coming from the client, management, vendors, and contractors to all project team members.

-• Hand off deliverables and manage reviews and feedback: Scheduling formal meetings and inviting the right people to review and provide valuable feedback can be a big coordinated effort between multiple stakeholders if the project is large and complex.
+• Hand off deliverables and manage reviews and feedback: Scheduling formal meetings and inviting the right people to review and provide valuable feedback can be a big coordinated effort between multiple types of stakeholders if the project is large and complex.

 • Seek repeat business: Having a close relationship with the client puts the PM in the perfect position to investigate the need for more business.
 If the project goes well, more work could be an easy segue into a multi-year relationship with a big customer.